 - Coloring Page Luca and Alberto under water

 - Coloring Page Trio Guilia, Alberto and Luca

 - Build your own Scooter from spare Parts

 To get the activity pack, click the image below and save the PDF to your computer.
 Then print and solve or color!

 Disclosure: SKGaleana receives products in order to conduct reviews.
 Unless noted otherwise, no monetary compensation was provided.
 I only share and recommend products or services I think will be a good fit for my readers.
 All the opinions are 100% my own.
 In exchange for referrals, some posts may contain affiliate links that I may receive commission for payment.
-Some Links may be sponsored and will be stated after link.
+Some Links are sponsored.
 (See more here)